frankMcQuarrie/complexEnvAcoustics/README.md

 ## Usage Notes

 - **Scenario Customization:**
-  The provided scripts are configured for example scenarios in a 20 m water column.
+  The provided scripts are configured for example scenarios in a 20 meter water column.
   To adapt for new scenarios, edit `CAE_createEnv.py`:
   - Manually define instrument depths and ranges as needed.
   - The structure is designed for easy modification by the user.